atharvaBaste/bankScribe/README.md

 # Bank statement Analysis

+Bank statements are a crucial source of information for monitoring financial transactions, but manual processing of bank statements is susceptible to errors, and traditional accounting software may not provide detailed insights into transactions.
+This research project proposes a solution that leverages advanced machine learning and natural language processing techniques to extract relevant information from bank statements and accurately classify transactions.

+The users can classify transactions into debit and credit categories and identify transactions into specific categories based on user-defined rules.
+Additionally, the platform provides summaries of transactions, including the number of transactions, minimum and maximum balances, minimum and maximum debits, and maximum credits.

 **Files**
 1. extract.py: contains functions for extracting data from pdfs of diffetent banks(currently, Yes Bank and Allahabad Bank)